awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 "User: anonymous is not authorized to perform: es:ESHttpGet"
 ```

 If your Amazon ES domain uses VPC access, you might not receive this error\.
 Instead, the request might time out\.
-To learn more about correcting this issue and the various configuration options available to you, see [Controlling Access to Kibana](es-kibana.md#es-kibana-access), [About Access Policies on VPC Domains](es-vpc.md#es-vpc-security), and [Amazon Elasticsearch Service Access Control](es-ac.md)\.
+To learn more about correcting this issue and the various configuration options available to you, see [Controlling Access to Kibana](es-kibana.md#es-kibana-access), [About Access Policies on VPC Domains](es-vpc.md#es-vpc-security), and [Identity and Access Management in Amazon Elasticsearch Service](es-ac.md)\.

 ## Can't Access VPC Domain<a name="aes-troubleshooting-vpc-domain"></a>